-CTE S Standards and Benchmarks 09.02 Discuss how a child's health status influences development.
-09.03 Describe the importance of physical fitness to health status and development.
-10.0 Demonstrate appropriate use of current technology utilized by child care professionals.
-The student will be able to: 10.01 Demonstrate appropriate use of technology by child care professionals (i.e.: online assessments, lesson plans, presentation software, etc.).
-10.02 Analyze appropriate uses of current technology in a child care setting.
-10.03 Identify and demonstrate proper use of Florida child care training website (www.myflorida.com/childcare).
+CTE S CTE Standards and Benchmarks 10.0 Demonstrate appropriate use of current technology utilized by childcare professionals.
+The student will be able to: 10.01 Demonstrate appropriate use of technology by childcare professionals (i.e.: online assessments, lesson plans, presentation software, etc.).
+10.02 Analyze appropriate uses of current technology in a childcare setting.
+10.03 Identify and demonstrate proper use of Florida childcare training website (www.myflorida.com/childcare).
 11.0 Define and demonstrate the components of an effective lesson plan.
 The student will be able to: 11.01 Create a developmentally appropriate learning activity.

-This course covers competencies on professionalism, community resources, the importance of relationship skills and communicating with children's families, history of school-age child care, infant-toddler developmentally appropriate guidance activities, and observing and recording methods; as well as competencies from the DCF 40-hour Introductory Child Care Training coursework.
+This course covers competencies on professionalism, community resources, the importance of relationship skills and communicating with children's families, history of school-age childcare, infant-toddler developmentally appropriate guidance activities, and observing and recording methods; as well as competencies from the DCF 40-hour Introductory Childcare Training coursework.
 Students will continue working directly with children 5 years of age or younger to complete the ECPC work experience requirement.